 The MA Degree

-Students may receive the MA degree after at least one year of residence, the completion of nine courses for quality grades, and the completion of a satisfactory MA thesis.
+Students may receive the MA degree after at least one year of residence, the completion of nine courses for quality grades, and the completion of a satisfactory MA paper.
 Students may apply for the degree through the UChicago portal by the end of the first week of the quarter in which they wish to receive the degree.

 Students should consult at least three members of the faculty who will constitute a dissertation committee.
 Three of the members must be University faculty, and two, including the chair, must be members of the Department.

 Dissertation Proposal.
 Students should develop a dissertation proposal of no more than 3,500 words that outlines the research question, significance, argument, hypotheses, and methodology of the dissertation.
 Students should also develop a timeline for dissertation completion to be included with the dissertation proposal.